 \section{Abstract}

-This work proposes a kinodynamic motion planning technique for collaborative object transportation by multiple mobile manipulators in dynamic environments.
-A global path planner computes a linear piece-wise path from start to goal.
-A novel algorithm detects the narrow regions between the static obstacles and aids in defining the obstacle-free region to enhance the feasibility of the global path.
-We then formulate a local online motion planning technique for trajectory generation that minimizes the control efforts in a receding horizon manner.
-It plans the trajectory for finite time horizons considering the kinodynamic constraints and the static and dynamic obstacles.
-The planning technique jointly plans for the mobile bases and the arms to utilize the locomotion capability of the mobile base and the manipulation capability of the arm efficiently.
-We use a convex cone approach to avoid self-collision of the formation by modifying the mobile manipulator’s admissible state without imposing additional constraints.
+This work proposes a kinodynamic motion planning technique for collaborative object transportation by multiple mobile manipulator robots (MMRs) in dynamic environments.
+A global path planner computes a linear piece-wise path connecting the start to the goal.
+We proposed an algorithm that aids the path planner in defining the narrow regions between the static obstacles and enhances the feasibility of the global path.
+We formulate a novel online motion planning technique for the trajectory generations, minimizing the control efforts in a receding horizon manner.
+The motion planner plans the trajectory for finite time horizons considering the kinodynamic constraints and the static and dynamic obstacles.
+The motion planner jointly plans for the mobile bases and the arms to utilize the locomotion capability of the mobile base and the manipulation capability of the arm efficiently.
+We have introduced a convex cone approach to avoid self-collision of the formation by modifying the MMR’s admissible state without imposing any additional constraints.
 Numerical simulations and hardware experiments showcase the efficiency of the proposed approach.